 Don’t Let Bankruptcy Law Scare You

-In the run up to the effective date of the new law, bankruptcy filings increased to record numbers in virtually every bankruptcy court district in the United States.
-Scary terms like “means test” and “bankruptcy credit counseling” seemed to drive people out of the wood work to beat the deadline.
+In the run up to the effective date of the new law filings increased to record numbers in virtually every bankruptcy court district in the United States.
+Scary terms like “means test” and “credit counseling” seemed to drive people out of the woodwork to beat the deadline.

-Debtors who are over the median state income may have a more difficult time filing a chapter 7 bankruptcy and might have to file a chapter 13 bankruptcy which requires a monthly repayment to the bankruptcy court.
-The bankruptcy means test will not prevent a debtor from filing a bankruptcy; it will only help determine what type of bankruptcy must be filed.
+Debtors who are over the median state income may have a more difficult time filing a chapter 7 and might have to file a chapter 13 which requires a monthly repayment to the Chapter 13 Trustee.
+The means test will not prevent a debtor from filing, it will only help determine what chapter must be filed.

-Most bankruptcy attorneys are finding out that the majority of people considering bankruptcy seem to be under the median state income initially and mostly unaffected by the bankruptcy means test.
+Most bankruptcy attorneys are finding out that the majority of people considering bankruptcy seem to be under the median state income so most are unaffected by the bankruptcy means test.

 Another requirement that seemed to strike fear in the hearts of debtors and attorneys everywhere is “bankruptcy credit counseling”.
-The new bankruptcy law requires every debtor considering bankruptcy to complete bankruptcy credit counseling within the six months preceding the filing of the bankruptcy.
+The new bankruptcy law requires every debtor considering bankruptcy to complete credit counseling within the six months preceding their filing.
 Don’t let bankruptcy law scare you.
 If you need help, get help.